NovaEd2024/website/README.md

-# Open Project
+# Nova ED

-The Open Project website created with React.
+The NovaED website created with React.

 Make sure to npm install!